tzuhanchang/HyPER/README.md

 ## Enviroment
 Currenlty, `conda` auto environment solving is only supported by Linux/amd64 machines, due to some ongoing issues with `torch_geometric` in MacOS.
-A conda environment file [`environment.yml`](environment.yml) is provided.
-We recommand use [miniforge](https://github.com/conda-forge/miniforge) as your `conda` package manager due to its lightweightness.
+A conda environment file [`environment_linux.yml`](environment_linux.yml) is provided.
+We recommend using [miniforge](https://github.com/conda-forge/miniforge) as your `conda` package manager due to its lightweightness.

 To create a `conda` environment named _"HyPER"_:
 ```
-conda env create -f environment.yml
+conda env create -f environment_linux.yml
 ```

 We have tested the code with `CUDA=11.8`, HyPER should work with any `CUDA` versions above.